JaneliaSciComp/nextflow-spark/README.md

 ![Example pipeline diagram](nextflow-spark.png)

-In the above example, we start a Spark cluster and run several Spark applications to process and stitch large bioimages.
-Thse resulting subworkflow can be included as a part of any Nextflow pipeline, and requires no special infrastructure for Spark.
+In the above example, all of the green boxes represent Nextflow processes.
+We start a Spark cluster and run several Spark applications to process and stitch large bioimages.
+The resulting subworkflow can be included as a part of any Nextflow pipeline, and requires no special infrastructure for Spark.

+We start by establishing a directory on shared storage that can be shared by all the Spark processes.
+We then start a long-running Spark master process, and a watcher which waits for the master to be ready by tailing its log file.
+Once the master is ready, we launch the workers, along with their own watchers.
+The watchers are key, because they return control to the Nextflow pipeline as soon as the Spark cluster is ready.
+Once the Spark cluster is running, we can submit applications to it as regular Nextflow processes which run as part of the workflow.
+When these Spark applications are finished, we write a termination file to a particular location on disk.
+The Spark master and worker tasks are watching for that file, and they terminate as soon as they see it.

+## Usage

-## Building the container
+### Building a container

 The provided container includes everything necessary to run Apache Spark.
 You can also extend this container to include your Spark Apps by creating a Dockerfile like this: